sidsoc12/internet_from_scratch/writeups/check6.md

 To make the longest prefix match as efficient as possible, I sort the vector of routes in descending order by prefix length every time a new route is added.
 This ensures that when I loop through the routes in route(), the first match I find is always the best match.
 Sorting happens in O(N log N) time , but that’s only done once per new route, not per packet, so it doesn’t really impact the core routing performance.

-For actually matching a route to a destination IP, I implemented a bit-by-bit comparison.
+For matching a route to a destination IP, I implemented a bit-by-bit comparison.
 Instead of using what could have been a more complicated but stylish bit masking trick, I just looped through the first prefix_length bits of both the route prefix and the destination IP, checking each bit one at a time using (num >> i) & 1.
 If any bit didn’t match, I immediately broke out of the loop and moved on to the next route.
 This is technically O(32) = O(1) per route since we only compare at most 32 bits, but since we loop through up to N routes, the worst case is O(N) per packet.
 That’s still reasonable given the problem constraints.

 I considered using a prefix tree to make lookup O(1) per packet, but that would have added a lot of complexity, and debugging would have been harder.
 The array approach is brute-force but reliable, and it makes debugging easier because I can just print out the routing table and step through it logically.